RLJLW/rljlw/README.md

 ## I'm currently working on:

+ - Work for my clients :)
+ - Learning Web3 and Blockchain related technologies
- - Developing Hyperspectral analysis software using NASA EMIT files.
+ - Developing hyperspectral analysis software using NASA EMIT files.
  - Doing research on locations with high levels of oil and water pollution that could be analyzed using remote sensing.
- - Learning Web3 and Blockchain related technologies

 ## I'm currently learning